Virgilio N. Cordero Jr.: Post-World War II

 Cordero continued to serve in the military retiring in 1953 after 36 years of service.
 Cordero wrote about his experiences as a prisoner of war and what he went through during the Bataan Death March.
 He authored My Experiences during the War with Japan, which was published in 1950.
 In 1957, he authored a revised Spanish version titled Bataan y la Marcha de la Muerte; Volume 7 of Colección Vida e Historia, published by: A. Aguado.

-On June 9, 1980, Cordero died of lung ailment in the U.S. Navy Hospital in the Roosevelt Roads base in Ceiba, Puerto Rico.
+On June 9, 1980, Cordero died of lung ailment in the U.S. Navy Hospital at Roosevelt Roads Naval Station in Ceiba, Puerto Rico.
 He was buried with full military honors in Section G, Plot 3 in the Puerto Rico National Cemetery located in the city of Bayamón, Puerto Rico.
-Cordero was survived by his wife, the former Gloria Haydon (1922-1981) of Needham, Massachusetts, four children and three grandchildren.
+Cordero was survived by his wife, the former Gloria Haydon (1922–1981) of Needham, Massachusetts, four children and three grandchildren.